hashkat/hashkat/docs/tutorial03.md

 ### Constructing The Network

+To configure the simulation we will start with Tutorial 1's [INFILE.yaml](https://github.com/hashkat/hashkat/blob/master/docs/tutorial_input_files/tutorial01/INFILE.yaml).
+If we have not changed the parameter it may not be shown.

 <center>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/xx2-3Lh0Dps" frameborder="0" allowfullscreen></iframe>
 </center>

-To configure the simulation we will start with Tutorial 1's [INFILE.yaml](https://github.com/hashkat/hashkat/blob/master/docs/tutorial_input_files/tutorial01/INFILE.yaml).
-If we have not changed the parameter it may not be shown below.

 This simulation will be short.
 We'll keep the number of agents constant by having 1000 initial_agents and 1000 maximum agents ('max_agents').
 For speed, we'll lower the max_simulated_time to 1000 minutes and keep the max_real_time at 1 minute.
 However, we'll set max_analysis_steps at 'unlimited' to obtain the most refined simulation (most detailed focus).

-Enable_interactive mode shall be 'false' (off), so enable_lua_hooks must also be 'false', and the lua_script setting will be ignored by the compiler.
+Enable_interactive mode shall be 'false' (off), so enable_lua_hooks must also be 'false', and the lua_script setting will be ignored.

 We will set use_barabasi to 'false' therefore barabasi_connections will be ignored by the compiler.
 The barabasi_exponent will remain at 1 since this gives the most realistic results.
 We will set use_barabasi to 'true' in [Tutorial 4](http://docs.hashkat.org/en/latest/tutorial04/).

-We shall set use_random_time_increment to 'true' for superior results.  use_followback will remain 'false' for simplicity.
+We shall set use_random_time_increment to 'true' for superior results and use_followback will remain 'false' for simplicity.

 Our follow model is, of course, 'random'.
-Model_weights are only necessary for the twitter follow model, [Tutorial 8](http://docs.hashkat.org/en/latest/tutorial04/), and will be ignored but we show them here, set at 0, to introduce them.
+Model_weights are only necessary for the twitter follow model, shown in [Tutorial 8](http://docs.hashkat.org/en/latest/tutorial04/), and will be ignored but we show them here, set at 0, to introduce them.

 We're going to not allow 'unfollowing', so we set stage1_unfollow to 'false' and the 'unfollow_tweet_rate' to an exceptionally high number (i.e. 10,000).
 We have set the chance of a hashtag in a tweet at 50%.

 The code looks like this:

 Note items after **#** are comments to assist the user and are ignored by the compiler.

 ```python